Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

 You do not have to defend yourself or rationalise to the narcissist.
 This is only giving them more reactions and more ammunition to use against you, keeping their control over you and your mind, just know what you know and leave them be, the only person you need to answer to is yourself.

 George Bernard Shaw.

 If you say.
-“It was like this” and they say “your wrong”
+“It was like this”, and they say “you are wrong.”